Northern Lights Tours & Holidays

 Can you see the northern lights from the Blue Lagoon?

 Yes, under ideal conditions, you can view the northern lights from the Blue Lagoon.
 When aurora activity is high and the sky is clear, it is possible to see them from the Blue Lagoon as long as the light pollution from the area is not too strong.
-If you're planning to visit the world-famous spa, make sure to book admission to the Blue Lagoon ahead of time.
+If you're planning to visit the world-famous spa, make sure to book a comfort admission to the Blue Lagoon ahead of time.

 How long do the northern lights in Iceland last?